Dear Consul General of India, San Francisco -

 Six months ago, I was required to visit Germany for an important business presentation.
 Three weeks before the trip, when I went to the German consulate to apply for my visa, they told me that I needed a new Indian passport, as the Schengen countries no longer accept 20 year old Indian passports, even if they are still valid.
 Instead, they needed me to hold a passport from the last ten years, with embedded technology that can be read by machines at the airport.
 I immediately proceeded to the Indian embassy to explain my case and enlist their help.
 After a three hour wait in line, I was told by - albeit very friendly - staff there that I didn’t qualify for an immediate passport issue.
 Without an appointment, scheduled well in advance, the only way to process the application was by sending it in mail and it would take a further five weeks for my new passport to arrive.
 Despite feeling that I could have been given this information before I stood in line for three hours, I agreed that I would do whatever was required and without any further option or recourse, cancelled my business trip.
 It was genuinely painful to have to turn down such a fantastic business opportunity, but I felt that the German and Indian embassies couldn’t be held responsible for document processing times.

-In the week of June 11 2012, I once again returned to the German embassy with all my appropriate paperwork to ask for a tourist visa to travel to visit my friends.
+_In the week of June 11 2012, I once again returned to the German embassy with all my appropriate paperwork to ask for a tourist visa to travel to visit my friends.
 The embassy looked through my documents, and realized that my new Indian passport had the month and date of birth written in an American format.
 According to my new passport, the 10/12 date stamp implied I was born on Dec 10, while the old one clearly indicated I was born on Oct 12.
-So I was forced to race – once again – to the Indian embassy.
+So I was forced to race - once again - to the Indian embassy.
 This time I at least didn’t have to wait for hours but was able to speak with a clerk there within minutes of stepping through the door.
 The first thing they told me was that they they couldn’t simply write an observation on the passport, but that they would have to re-issue the passport to correct the error.
-This would have been acceptable – though regrettable – in and of itself.
+This would have been acceptable - though regrettable - in and of itself.
 However, they then informed me that it must be my fault, that I wrote the date incorrectly on my application.
 I calmly pointed that, even if I did the mistake was mine, surely it was the embassy’s place to check for errors.
 If I had so written, would they have simply accepted that my name was John Smith?
 The clerk Aban was, to her credit, very helpful and she said that she would speak to the officer in charge and see what could be done.
 They decided that in light of my circumstances, they would make a special exception and process my passport in 24 hours.
 All I had to do was go to the VFS (the company which handles processing of passports for the embassy), and submit my application, along with a letter explaining what had happened.
-I was thrilled with quality of service and level of empathy shown by the consulate, especially when compared events from six months previously.
+I was thrilled with quality of service and level of empathy shown by the consulate, especially when compared events from six months previously. _

 Unfortunately, this joy was short lived.

-When I arrived at the VFS office, I printed the necessary application, added my photographs and proceeded to the window.
-I was told that, as I didn’t have an appointment, I would have to wait – but they assured me that I would be called soon.
+_When I arrived at the VFS office, I printed the necessary application, added my photographs and proceeded to the window.
+I was told that, as I didn’t have an appointment, I would have to wait - but they assured me that I would be called soon.
 It was an interesting scenario, and reminded me very much of government offices in India and how the babus handle things.
 Numerous people waited in this office with no idea when their name would be called, despite the fact that a time had already been allocated to them.
 It was incredibly difficult to know the expectations of the clerks working there.
 Several people were rushed through and had their work completed, while others waited patiently for hours.
-When someone approached the windows to point something out, or needed the VFS to make some adjustments to the process or even provide an appropriate processing time, the employees their simply smiled and asserted their babu-dom!
+When someone approached the windows to point something out, or needed the VFS to make some adjustments to the process or even provide an appropriate processing time, the employees their simply smiled and asserted their babu-dom! _

 I waited in this office for four hours and as it was almost the end of the day, I walked to a window and asked the clerk to process my application.
 I was never called or given attention to and simply had to assert myself.
 I explained my situtation to the clerk their and told them that the staff at the consulate had told me to submit the application with a special note, so they could process it in 24 hours.
 The accepted my application and assured me that it would come tomorrow afternoon.
 As I don’t live in this state, I now needed to expend my stay, just so I could get the passport and process my German Visa.